Culex quinquefasciatus: As a vector

 The southern house mosquito is a principal vector of numerous pathogens, transmitting the phlebovirus Rift Valley fever virus, and the two flaviviruses St. Louis encephalitis virus and West Nile virus, plus filarial worms and avian malarial parasites.

 It transmits zoonotic diseases that affect humans and wild and domestic animals, such as lymphatic filariasis, avian malaria, St. Louis encephalitis, Western equine encephalitis, and West Nile fever, and may be a vector of the Zika virus.
 It causes infection through biting during blood meal.
 In the southern U.S., it is the primary vector of St. Louis encephalitis virus.
 In India and Southeast Asia, it is the primary vector of Wuchereria bancrofti, a nematode that causes lymphatic filariasis.
 It acts as an intermediate host for the helminth parasite by harbouring the larval stages.
 In Hawaii, it is the principal vector of avian malaria (Plasmodium relictum), to which historic extinctions and significant contemporary population declines in Hawaii's native honeycreeper species are attributed.
 It is the definitive host for the malarial parasite as it harbours the sexual cycle.
 In 2013 West Nile Virus positive specimens were collected in Southern California.
+Now, people have to stop the invasive spread to save the native birds.